veritaserum27/KubernetesArgoHack/README.md

 2. Code is committed to Github
 3. Github Actions builds a container image and pushes the image to ACR
 4. Github Actions updates a Kubernetes Manifest deployment file with the latest image version based on a version number in ACR
-5. Argo CD pulls from the Git repository
+5. Argo CD monitors the Git repository
 6. Argo CD deploys the newest image to the AKS cluster

 ## Contributing